openlilylib-documentation/main-site/books/main/docs/getstarted/packages.md

 # Loading Packages and Modules

-There are more ways to load packages and modules than the tow listed on the previous page.
+There are more ways to load packages and modules than the two listed on the previous page.
 These will be introduced and described from an end-user's perspective on this page, while all the details are documented with the [oll-core](../oll-core/index.html) package, which also gives guidance for